 Port Description WIFI A button to enable/disable wireless network.
 To disable the router's wireless network: with the device turned on, press the button and release.
-The 2.4G WLAN and 5G WLAN LEDs should turn off.
+The WLAN 2.4G and WLAN 5G LEDs should turn off.
 WPS A button to set up wireless connection (the WPS function).
-To use the WPS function: with the device turned on, push the button and release.
+To use the WPS function: with the device turned on, push the button, hold it for 2 seconds, and release.
 The WPS LED should start blinking.
 LAN 1-4 4 Ethernet ports to connect computers or network devices.
 WAN A port to connect to a cable or DSL modem or to a private Ethernet line (it is recommended to use the cable included in the delivery package).

-POWER A button to turn the router on/off.
+Port Description POWER A button to turn the router on/off.